cielziyun/CODEWORDs/SKO/WEEK 6/readme.md

 *Functions by Karen*

 # REFLECTION
 Making paper prototype helps me to understand how 2D video games work.
-They are based on functions and I realised I can deisgn my own game as well using codes.
+They are based on functions and I realised I can even deisgn my own game as well using codes.
 That was very fun.

 In this week, we learnt how to apply longer texts to p5js sketch.
-Karen's live coding session were very helpful.
+Karen's live coding session were very helpful again!
 The "random" and "mouse" function were useful and helpful as well.